 The San Antonio Immigration Court has jurisdiction over cases arising in the San Antonio and Laredo areas.

-The San Antonio Immigration Court has additional hearing locations at the following: For persons detained at DHS contract detention facility in Laredo and Pearsall, Texas, hearings are held via televideo at:
+The San Antonio Immigration Court has additional hearing locations at the following: For persons detained at DHS Contract Detention Facilities in Laredo, T. Don Hutto, and Karnes Residential Center hearings are held via televideo at:

 800 Dolorosa Street